msrasys/nnscaler/examples/policies/alpa/README.md

 ## Implementation Notes

-* The implementation doesn't support auto_layer construction, and relies on the `cube.runtime.function.anchor` as stage division candidates.
+* The implementation doesn't support auto_layer construction, and relies on the `nnscaler.runtime.function.anchor` as stage division candidates.

 * The implementation doesn't support `follow`, which relies on the user customized operator to achieve manual fusion.